dymior/Dymior-Forms/README.md

 -   Extension of the options list through specific interface inheritance, with guidance provided in the info tab.

+### File Upload Field

+-   Editing capabilities for label, upload button and help text.

+-   Required validation and customizable failure messages.

+-   Configure Allowed File types, maximum file size and maximum size of all files select.

+-   Option to determine whether to save data to the database.

+-   Option to specify whether the upload is a single file or allows multiple files.

 ### Human Verification (ReCAPTCHA)

 -   Editing capabilities for label, help text, and customizable failure